ethereum/remix-ide/docs/create_deploy.md

 Let's go through a basic workflow:
 - create a new file
-- paste some code into it
+- code a contract in the file
 - compile the contract
-- deploy it to the local simpulated blockchain
+- deploy it to the local simulated blockchain (Remix VM)
-- interact with the deployed contract's functions.
+- interact with the deployed contract's functions

 Creating a new file
 -------------------
 ![](images/a-file-explorer-new-file2a.png)

-In the File Explorer, create a new file by clicking on the new file icon, and name it and add a .sol extension.
+In the File Explorer, create a new file by clicking on the new file icon, and name it.
+The `.sol` is default extension in Remix, if a file is named without an extension, `.sol` will appended.

-**NOTE:** this page does not go into templates or workspaces - for info about these topics, see the [File Explorer docs](file_explorer.html)
+**NOTE:** For information about templates or workspaces, see the [File Explorer docs](file_explorer.html).

-Then in the editor, paste in the following contract into the empty file:
+In the editor, paste in the following contract into the empty file:

 ```
 // SPDX-License-Identifier: GPL-3.0